Table of contents:

 What is browser cache?

 Browser cache refers to temporary web content storage that helps websites load quicker.
-Cacheing works by saving static files in the local computer memory.
+Caching works by saving static files in the local computer memory.
 This reduces the number of requests sent to the web server that holds the actual files – meaning that your computer loads the page content from local storage, instead.
 That way, by caching elements such as HTML, CSS, JS, and images, the browser dramatically reduces the load time of a website and the overall resource usage.

 What is cached data?